Movement-DAO/move-docs/docs/dao/intro/README.md

 -   developing sustainable public/private good community models; and,
 -   developing a sustainable endowment fund for member projects and Core Contributors.

 The DAO enables treasury creators to create and deploy tightly integrated Crypto-native products, thereby providing rich, sustainable opportunities for treasuries (and contributions to those treasuries) to thrive and scale.
 The DAO also oversees and manages the DAO's Endowment which funds the DAO's applications, manages the DAO's endowment capital, and provides ecosystem grants as proposed by the DAO's contributors.[^3]

-The DAO is a [Delaware Unincorporated Nonprofit Association](/dao/legal/guiding-principles), operating with contributions to its [Gnosis Safe](https://etherscan.io/address/0x143cC0A996De329C1C5723Ee4F15D2a40c1203c6)—$16,271,642.46 as of August 10, 2022.
+The DAO is a [Delaware Unincorporated Nonprofit Association](/dao/legal/guiding-principles), operating with contributions to its [Gnosis Safe](https://etherscan.io/address/0x143cC0A996De329C1C5723Ee4F15D2a40c1203c6)—[$16,271,642.46 as of August 10, 2022](/dao/governance/gnosis).
 The initial signers of the DAO's Gnosis Safe were coordinated by dao-lawfirm.eth, the DAO's Service Provider.
-DAOLABS IP, LLC provides all the tooling to the DAO via a perpetual, non-exclusive, royalty-free license and right, and all ancillary and subsidiary rights therein within the field of use of the DAO's non-profit charter.
-DAOLABS IP, Inc. provides the tooling to vertical and consumer for-profit applications via an exclusive license from DAOLABS IP, LLC.
+DAOLABS, LLC. provides all the intellectual property the DAO will use via a perpetual, non-exclusive, royalty-free license and right, and all ancillary and subsidiary rights therein within the field of use of the DAO's non-profit charter.
+DAOLABS, Inc. operates with an exclusive license from DAOLABS, with the exception that the field of use for the DAO tooling is targeted towards vertical and consumer for-profit applications.
+Ownership in the DAOLABS entities is further detailed in the DAO governance.

 [^1]: Including compliance for traditional entities: unincorporated, incorporated, for-profit, non-profit, associations, etc.
 [^2]: Including [Juicebox v2](https://info.juicebox.money/dev/resources/addresses), [Gnosis Safe](https://github.com/safe-global/safe-contracts), and others.
-[^3]: DAO's endowment subject to the final approved legal structure and relationships between the unincorporated non-profit or the DAO, DAOLABS, LLC, and DAOLABS IP, Inc.
+[^3]: DAO's endowment subject to the final approved legal structure and relationships between the unincorporated non-profit or the DAO, DAOLABS, LLC, and DAOLABS, Inc.